eecczz/eecczz.github.io/content/en/team-projects/team-projects/gone/index.md

 ---
-title: 'Gone (Coala 동아리 4인 팀프로젝트)'
+title: 'Gone (Coala Club 4-member team project)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here